 - Coconut Milk

-- Preheat oven to 350 degrees F (176 C) and use coconut oil or vegan butter to very lightly coat a pie plate.
+- Preheat your oven to 350 degrees F and use coconut oil or vegan butter to very lightly coat a pie plate.
 Set aside.

 - Heat coconut milk in the microwave or on the stovetop to the temperature of warm bath water – Be careful not to exceed that temperature or it can kill the yeast.

-- To the coconut milk, add 1 Tbsp coconut oil or vegan butter and stir melt.
+- In the coconut milk, add 1 Tbsp coconut oil or vegan butter and stir to melt.
 Then add yeast and sugar.
 Stir briefly to mix.
-Then set aside (uncovered) to proof for 10 minutes or until it appears puffy on the surface (this indicates that the yeast is activating.
+Then set aside (uncovered) to ‘proof ‘for 10 minutes or until it appears puffy on the surface (this indicates that the yeast is activating.
 If it hasn’t activated at this point, either your yeast was expired or the liquid was too hot or not hot enough).

 - Meanwhile, in a medium mixing bowl, whisk together gluten-free flour blend (including xanthan gum), baking powder, baking soda, and sea salt until well combined.

 - Add scoopable (not melted) coconut oil or vegan butter and use a fork to mix or “cut” into the dry mixture.
 It should resemble the texture of wet sand.

 - To the dry ingredients, add the coconut milk-yeast mixture and stir.
 It should form a dough that resembles cookie dough.
 Set aside.